 Why it matters

-Quick win: NDVI on Landsat 8
+Quick win: our first NDVI map

 // NDVI example (Landsat 8 Surface Reflectance)